 Indicates a link.
-This can be

-- · A cross-reference to another location within the document - A URL, for example http://developer.arm.com
+This can be a cross-reference to another location within the document, or a URL such as http://developer.arm.com.

 Numbers

 Numbers are normally written in decimal.
 Binary numbers are preceded by 0b, and hexadecimal numbers by 0x.
 In both cases, the prefix and the associated value are written in a monospace font, for example 0xFFFF0000.
 To improve readability, long numbers can be written with an underscore separator between every four characters, for example $0xFFFF_0000_0000_0000$.
 Ignore any underscores when interpreting the value of a number.